 Chief Information Officer ANZ

 Her diverse background gives Robyn not only a good understanding of the WSP Australia NZ business, but the ability to draw on relevant external experience to make the boat go faster.
-Her career has been characterised by a collaborative working style, leading and developing people while maintaining focus on delivering great client outcomes.

 Director Property and Buildings

-His philosophy is to work in partnership with each stakeholder to listen, understand, and then act.
+A Chartered Professional Engineer and Fellow of the Institute, Neil’s philosophy is to work in partnership with each stakeholder to listen, understand, and then act.
 A student of Design Led Thinking through Stamford University, Neil puts the human at the centre of any solution and considers the impact of that solution on the experience felt by the end user.

 Pou Arataki – Director Māori

 In the role of Pou Arataki – Director Māori, Reginald leads the execution of WSP’s Rautaki Māori (Māori Strategy).

 The Rautaki provides strategic direction on how WSP will integrate Te Ao Māori, including Te Reo Māori, into the organisation and the work it produces, and how it will work with Māori to support them to achieve their aspirations.